Victory of the Daleks

 Queen of the Daleks

 Despite Steven Moffat’s insistence that the Daleks were being rested for Series Six, they did get a small cameo in the opening moments of the finale – The Wedding of River Song.
 The short sequence featured The Doctor retrieving information from the data coil of a Dalek.
-For the scene, the ‘in-house’ team provided a distressed version of the white Supreme NPD.
-It featured a number of cracks in its casing through which came light from internal bulbs, suggesting you could see into the workings of the Dalek.
+For the scene, the ‘in-house’ team distressed the original white Supreme NPD9 after which it featured a number of cracks in its casing through which came light from internal bulbs, suggesting you could see into the workings of the Dalek.
 The episode was transmitted on 1st October 2011.

 Since Doctor Who’s return in 2005, spectacular musical shows were becoming a common event and although there was no Doctor Who Prom arranged for 2012, Australia would get its own set of concerts based on a similar concept to the Prom events.
 The ‘Symphonic Spectacular’ took place on the 4th February in Melbourne and several concerts in December in Sydney.
 They were hosted by stars Alex Kingston and Mark Williams.
 The NPDs created for the ‘Live’ show in 2010 were transported over to Australia where they would promote and perform.